knwang/reaction/docs/build_notes.md

 When a card is archived, we don’t want to show it anymore.

-THere are two ways to handle this:
+There are two ways to handle this:

 1. Return all cards, including archived items, from the API.
 2. Filter the archived cards on the API, returning only active cards.

-#1 is nice because it allows us to easily show archived cards without another
+\#1 is nice because it allows us to easily show archived cards without another API call.
-API call.
 The downside is that we have to remember to always filter out archived cards from the display when we don't want them.

-#2 is nice because it comes with the bonus that when we fetch a board any
-archived cards are automatically removed from our store since they won't be in the removed data.
+\#2 is nice because it comes with the bonus that when we fetch a board any archived cards are automatically removed from our store since they won't be in the removed data.
 The only downside here is that we still need to filter archived cards out of the list view since when we archive a card it will still